 - correct withdrawal and/or leave dates are recorded so that the qualifying period can be accurately assessed

-- the core learning aim is clearly identified in the data return and in the learning agreement/timetable so that programme cost weightings and retention can be accurately assessed
+- the core learning aim, where required, is clearly identified in the data return and in the learning agreement/timetable so that programme cost weightings and retention can be accurately assessed

 Queries on planned hours

-The documents listed below outline the main features of the EFA funding arrangements and are an integral part of the EFA’s funding agreements for young people aged 16 to 19 and those aged 19 to 24 funded by the EFA.
+The documents listed below outline the main features of the ESFA funding arrangements and are an integral part of the ESFA’s funding agreements for young people aged 16 to 19 and those aged 19 to 24 funded by the ESFA.
 All these documents should be read in this context, unless specifically stated otherwise.
-The definitive EFA guidance for each year is published on these pages with the most recent year at the top of the webpage.
+The definitive ESFA guidance for each year is published on these pages with the most recent year at the top of the webpage.

 Funding guidance presentations